This post explains how the digital world is influencing the trade marketing manager's role and how online trade marketing can be utilised to:

 SMS messaging coupons is also an effective method for driving traffic to your website and driving online sales.

 They offer far higher open rates and conversions than email marketing and offer a short, streamlined path to purchase.

-Trade marketing is rapidly changing in 2018 and you don't want to fall behind.
+Trade marketing is rapidly changing and you don't want to fall behind.

 While online trade marketing is evolving, it's just one aspect of the trade marketer's varied and challenging role.
 There are significant cultural and technological developments occurring across the board.

-From advancements in trade shows, to major changes in merchandising, why not download The Ultimate Guide To Trade Marketing 2018?
+From advancements in trade shows, to major changes in merchandising, why not download The Ultimate Guide To Trade Marketing?

 It features exclusive advice from our trade marketing experts on every aspect of the modern trade marketing role, including: